 What is bevacizumab?

-Bevacizumab belongs to a group of targeted therapy drugs known as monoclonal antibodies.
+Bevacizumab is a type of targeted therapy drug called a monoclonal antibody.
 It is also an angiogenesis inhibitor.

 Bevacizumab targets a protein called vascular endothelial growth factor (VEGF).
 This protein helps cancer cells grow a new blood supply.
 Targeting VEGF reduces the supply of oxygen and nutrients to the tumour.
 This can shrink the tumour or stop it growing.